-Impairment

-A reduction in the value of a fixed asset below its carrying amount on the balance sheet resulting from causes such as obsolescence or physical damage.
+Impairment A reduction in the value of a fixed asset below its carrying amount on the the present value of the scheme liabilities because the benefits are one period closer to settlement.

-Intangible Assets

-An asset that is not physical in nature, e.g. software licences.
+Intangible Assets An asset that is not physical in nature, e.g. software licences.